Share this Article

 Offer to pay a higher rent

-As landlords grapple with the cap on security deposits, it’s possible tenants may find that an advertised rent goes up in response to an applicant’s credit history.
-Frisch says that it could result in a sliding scale for rents.
+As landlords grapple with the cap on security deposits, it’s possible renters may find that an advertised rent goes up in response to an applicant’s credit history.

 Opt for a sublet (or become the new roomie)